ZacharyJamesHill/Subreddit-Classification/README.md

 8. Random Forrest
 9. Support Vector Classifier

-Logistic Regression provided the best accuracy with a 99% on train and a 89% on train.
+Logistic Regression provided the best accuracy with a 99% on train and a 89% on test.

 ## Conclusions
 Determining between r/fifthworldproblems and r/firstworldproblems with reasonable accuracy is possible.
 Possible applications of this model include, automatic complaint filtering, generalized detection of absurd content, and novelty text classification.